 GstClock object.
 The clock object needs to

-report an absoulute-time that is monotonocally increasing when the
+report an absolute-time that is monotonically increasing when the

 element is in the PLAYING state.
 It is allowed to pause the clock

 while the element is PAUSED.

 Clock providers exist because they play back media at some rate, and this rate is not necessarily the same as the system clock rate.
 For example, a soundcard may playback at 44,1 kHz, but that doesn't mean that after exactly 1 second according to the system clock, the soundcard has played back 44.100 samples.
 This is only true by approximation.
 In fact, the audio device has an internal clock based on the number of samples played that we can expose.

 If an element with an internal clock needs to synchronize, it needs to estimate when a time according to the pipeline clock will take place according to the internal clock.
 To estimate this, it needs to slave its clock to the pipeline clock.

 If the pipeline clock is exactly the internal clock of an element, the element can skip the slaving step and directly use the pipeline clock to schedule playback.
 This can be both faster and more accurate.
 Therefore, generally, elements with an internal clock like audio input or output devices will be a clock provider for the pipeline.